obfusk/manifest-dl/README.md

 ## Description
 []: {{{1

-  manifest-dl - download extra files for your app
+  manifest-dl - download extra files for your ruby app

   Sometimes you have a (web) app that needs some extra files (e.g. terms and conditions) that you don't want to have to upload